Sesame Allergies Are Likely More Widespread Than Previously Thought

 Even relative to this rise, however, Iweala says her peers in the food allergy world have been seeing a fair amount of sesame allergy among kids.
 (She personally has not seen an increase in her clinic, which cares primarily for adults).
 She says policymakers "should take note of these findings, since they put the prevalence of sesame allergy on par with the prevalence of some tree-nut allergies, like cashew or pistachio."
 However, she notes that regulators will have to weigh other factors, like logistics and costs of implementing new food allergy regulations.

 Currently, the U.S. FDA requires food manufacturers to list the top eight most common food allergens on packaging: milk, eggs, fish, shellfish, tree nuts, peanuts, wheat and soybeans.
-The new findings on sesame allergy indicate its prevalence may rival that of previous estimates for some of these top 8 allergens, including tree nuts.
+The new findings on sesame allergy indicate its prevalence may rival that of previous estimates for some of these top 8 allergens, including some tree nuts.

 Thomas Casale, chief medical adviser for operations at Food Allergy Research & Education (FARE), a nonprofit organization focusing on food allergy research, and a professor at the University of South Florida in Tampa, agrees the study is important and says policymakers should take note.